michael-zidar/axon_charge_tool/README.md

 - [ ] Local Storage to retain the state even after the page refreshes
 - [ ] Indicators for which file is being edited, when you started, etc

+## Known Bugs
+- Added values when dates are edited